 A Phase indicator is located on the lower right side of the face.
-"ABC" stays illuminated if all three phases of Voltage and current are present.
-"ACB" indicates reversed phase sequence.
-The indicator blinks A, B or C if one phase is not present.
-If no phases are present, the meter turns off (unless you have an Aux pigtail connected to a power source).
+"ABC" stays illuminated if all three phases of voltage and current are present.
+The indicator blinks A, B or C if that phase has voltage but no current, and is blank if that phase has no voltage or current.